yierw/Project3-Collaboration-Competition/Report.md

         norm = torch.norm(h3)
         return 10.0*(F.tanh(norm))*h3/norm if norm > 0 else 10*h3
 ```
-h3 is a 2D vector (a force that is applied to the agent).
-We bound the norm of the vector to be between 0 and 10.
-This makes the training easier to convergence with larger learning rate.
+Apply extra force `torch.norm(h3)` to the actor of agent.
+And the norm of the vector is bounded to be between 0 and 10.
+This makes the training easier to be converged with larger learning rate.

 ```Python
 class Critic(nn.Module):